coding-with-fun/mern-authenticator-1/README.md

-# mern-authentication
+# MERN Authentication

-This is a starter MERN Authentication app
+This is a starter MERN Authentication app.